pydanny/pydanny-event-notes/PyCodeConf2011/future_is_bright.rst

 ========================

  * Approx 123 accepted PEPS
- * about 80 Built-in function
+ * about 80 Built-in functions
+ * 250+ stdlibs
+ * Python 2.7.x is last of the 2.X series
+ * How about status of http://www.python.org/dev/peps/pep-0397/?

+    * Windows installer for Windows
+    * I don't use Windows, but my students usually do